ibnshafi/helios/README.md

 <div align="center">

-**If this saved you hours of robotics math, consider leaving a ⭐**
+**If this saved you from reading the FIDE rulebook, consider leaving a ⭐**

-Built with ♥ for the open robotics community
+Built with ♥ — no libraries harmed in the making of this engine

 </div>